Frequently asked questions about Sexual Abuse

 It doesn't matter how long ago the rape or sexual assault happened, you can still report it to the police, if you decide to, and you can still access support.

 What happens if I report to the Police?

 If you contact Sussex Police they aim to carry out a thorough investigation with your welfare and safety as a priority.
 They have a team of specially trained officers who will do everything they can to treat you and your family with care and sensitivity throughout any investigation, court proceedings and beyond.

 The Saturn Centre provides a range of services to anyone who has been raped or sexually assaulted.
 Services are available to women or men.

 You don't have to be referred.
-All you need to do is ring us first to make an appointment.
+All you need to do is ring to make an appointment.

 Visit the Saturn Centre's website.

 What sort of help is available for victims of sexual abuse?